perpetualintelligence/docs/docfx_project/articles/terminal/gs/templates.md

 ![DotnetTemplate](../../../images/terminal/templates/dotnet-template.png)

-The templates have `pi-cli` framework configured with our [demo license](https://www.perpetualintelligence.com/products/onedemo).
+The templates have `OneImlx.Terminal` framework configured with our [demo license](https://www.perpetualintelligence.com/products/onedemo).
 Build the solution `Templates.Solution.sln`, and you are ready to go!

 ## Details
 You can use the templates to build new terminals or migrate your legacy console apps and modernize them.

 This section explains the code changes in the templates.
-To enable `pi-cli` you need to:
+To enable `OneImlx.Terminal` you need to:
 1. Install NuGet Package
 2. Add terminal hosted service
 3. Configure your terminal options